audeering/audbcards/docs/sphinx-extension.rst

 .. code-block:: rst

-    :ref:`data-public-emodb` shows the data card for emodb.
+    :ref:`audb-public-emodb` shows the data card for emodb.

 Which will render as:

-    :ref:`data-public-emodb` shows the data card for emodb.
+    :ref:`audb-public-emodb` shows the data card for emodb.

 List of available datasets